mangopep/Code-Snax/README.md

 ## 🛠 How It Works
 1. Add Notion links to [`notion_links.txt`](./notion_links.txt)
 2. Commit & push to GitHub
-3. Action scrapes, summarizes, and updates this README
+3. Action scrapes, and updates this README